akucintavalent/space-travelers-hub/README.md

 ## SPACE TRAVELERS HUB

-> This is a capstone project, it is working with the real live data from the SpaceX API and build a web application for a company that provides commercial and scientific space travel services.
+> This is a capstone project, it is working with the real live data from the SpaceX API.
+It is a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## ScreenShoot
 ### Rockets